horia141/jupiter/docs/tools/search.md

 # Search

-Jupiter has a generic search functionality.
+Thrive has a generic search functionality.
 You can use it to quickly jump to a given entity.

 The webui has a special search page accessible under `Tools`: